 - Don’t contribute to cyberbullying by forwarding or adding to cruel messages.

-- Don’t be afraid to stand up to the cyberbully and report his or her behavior to a teacher or trusted adult.
+- Don’t be afraid to stand up to the cyberbully and report his or her behavior to a professor, trusted adult, or even campus police.
 The cyberbully is the one in the wrong.

-- Never tell anyone your online passwords or your cell phone PIN.
+- Never tell anyone your online passwords, passcodes, or PINs.
 Never leave your cell phone lying around.

 - Never share personal information, such as your home address or phone number, online.

-- Never take naked or compromising pictures or videos of yourself or your friends on your cell phone.
+- Never take naked or compromising pictures or videos of yourself or your friends on your phone.
 Even if you just share them among your friends, they can soon spread like wildfire.
-And it’s illegal.

 - Think before you react to something online.

-- If you are being victimized online, block the person doing it from your Facebook page or instant messaging account and communicate only with people you know.
+- If you are being victimized online, block the person doing it from your social media or instant messaging account and communicate only with people you know.

 - Raise awareness of the serious consequences of cyberbullying with your friends and your community.

-- Talk to your parents about what you do online; don’t shut them out of your online life.
+- Talk to your family about what you do online; don’t shut them out of your online life.